 “If a man can bridge the gap between life and death, if he can live on after he’s dead, then maybe he was a great man.” — James Dean

 “James’ death was devastating,” says Shuler’s cousin, Percy “Buster” Custus.
 “James was just such a good person.
 He lived such a short life.
 It was almost like he did the good stuff he did and went out before anyone could remember any bad stuff about him.”

 Shuler fell smack dab into the middle of a huge U.S. boxing surge.
 Prior to the American success at the 1976 Games in Montreal, about $16,000 was given to the U.S. Amateur Boxing program annually.
 Three years later, the program was flooded with almost $800,000 in support money, and the amount was supposed to have surpassed $1 million per year by the Moscow Olympics in 1980.
 It was during this time that Shuler compiled a reported amateur record of 178 wins against only six defeats.

 At 19, Shuler won both the Pennsylvania State Golden Gloves and National Golden Gloves, then captured a silver medal at the 1979 Pan Am Games.
 But he wasn’t done.
-“We went to New York and James went through the World Cup like it wasn’t nothing,” said Custus.
+“We went to New York and James went through the World Cup like it was nothing,” said Custus.
 Indeed The New York Times called Shuler “the smoothest boxer” of the tournament.
 He was chasing greatness and nipping at its heels, but 1980 was a year that dashed many an amateur boxing dream.